Health workers hard hit as Spain's coronavirus cases rise

 The number of cases registered in Spain rose to 33,089 up from 28,572 cases on Sunday.
 This means health workers account for nearly 12% of the total.

-They and nursing home staff will have priority as Spain rolls out a testing programme.
+They and nursing home staff will have priority as Spain rolls out a testing program.

 The coronavirus death toll has reached 2,182, adding 462 fatalities overnight, the Health Ministry said.
 Simon said 87% of those who had died were aged 70 or older.